-Day 4 of deliberations in case of officer who shot Castile
+Still no verdict for Minnesota officer who shot Castile

 ST. PAUL, Minn.
-(AP) — Jurors weighing the fate of a Minnesota police officer who killed a black motorist last July continued deliberations Thursday, a day after a judge sent them back to the jury room with instructions to keep discussing the case and try to reach an agreement.
-It’s the fourth day of deliberations in the manslaughter trial of Officer Jeronimo Yanez.
+(AP) — Jurors weighing the fate of a Minnesota police officer who killed a black motorist last July ended their fourth day of deliberations Thursday without a verdict.

+Deliberations were to resume Friday in the manslaughter trial of Officer Jeronimo Yanez.
 He shot Philando Castile during a traffic stop in a St. Paul suburb after Castile informed the officer he was carrying a gun.

+Thursday’s deliberations passed quietly, with no sudden hearings or requests from the jury to review evidence.
+On Wednesday, the apparently deadlocked jury was summoned to court by the judge and told to keep deliberating.

 Some key information about the case: